 Similar to plantar fasciitis, sufferers of this condition will complain of pain at the back of the heel or mid-tendon first thing in the morning, or at the end of a long day.
 Often, it can feel painful at the beginning of exercise, before resolving during and flaring back up again post exercise.
 When this condition becomes particularly severe, you can begin to feel this pain during activities of everyday living, including walking and jumping.

 Achilles tendinopathy has been shown to respond very well to exercise therapy, but that’s not to say your physiotherapist cannot assist!
 Manual therapy to help release the tightness in your calves, and movement retraining to improve foot mechanics is important to ensuring the long-term benefits of your rehabilitation.
-Following this, exercises aimed at resolving the inflammatory environment surrounding the condition should be performed daily, accompanied with calf and achilles strengthening.
-Eccentric exercise (exercises performing when the muscle is working while LENGHTENING) have been proven to be very effective, and as such, your physiotherapist will often work to prescribe exercises using this exercise principle.
+Following this, exercises aimed at resolving the inflammatory environment surrounding the condition should be performed daily.
+Additionally, they should be accompanied with calf and achilles strengthening.
+Eccentric exercises have been proven to be very effective.
+These are exercises performed when the muscle is working while LENGHTENING.
+As such, your physiotherapist will often work to prescribe exercises using this exercise principle.